ibm-cloud-docs/containers/storage-block-vpc.md

     :   In the metadata section, enter a name for your PV.

     `storage`
-    :   In the spec capacity section, enter the size of your {{site.data.keyword.blockstorageshort}} volume in gigabytes (Gi) that you retrieved earlier.
+    :   In the spec capacity section, enter the size of your {{site.data.keyword.block_storage_is_short}} volume in gigabytes (Gi) that you retrieved earlier.
 For example, if the size of your device is 100 GB, enter `100Gi`.

     `iops`
-    :   In the spec CSI volume attributes section, enter the Max IOPS of the {{site.data.keyword.blockstorageshort}} volume that you retrieved earlier.
+    :   In the spec CSI volume attributes section, enter the Max IOPS of the {{site.data.keyword.block_storage_is_short}} volume that you retrieved earlier.

     `zone`
     :   In the spec CSI volume attributes section, enter the VPC block zone that matches the location that you retrieved earlier.
 For example, if your location is `Washington DC-1`, then use `us-east-1` as your zone.
 To list available zones, run `ibmcloud is zones`.
 To find an overview of available VPC zones and locations, see [Creating a VPC in a different region](/docs/vpc?topic=vpc-creating-a-vpc-in-a-different-region).
 Please mention "region" parameter when "zone" is specified.